SquaredCanine/amazonecho_poc/README.md

  *nlnlroject using the {@code lambda-compile} Ant task and upload the resulting zip file to power
  * your function.
  */
-public final class chooseCitySpeechletRequestStreamHandler extends SpeechletRequestStreamHandler {
+public final class NSInternationalSpeechletRequestStreamHandler extends SpeechletRequestStreamHandler {
     private static final Set<String> supportedApplicationIds;

     static {